 For example, if the stats tell you that the average time to the first response is very long, it may indicate that your customers aren't engaged, or that they simply aren't motivated to answer.

-If the stats tell you that a lot of customers contact support reps after checking the discussion threads, it could be an indication that your content isn't strong enough.
-It might also indicate that many customers are coming to service reps with the same question, indicating that the community is lacking content in a certain area.
+If the stats tell you that a lot of customers end up contacting support after browsing the community, it could be an indication that your content isn't strong enough.
+It might also indicate that the content is lacking the correct type of topics.

 No matter what the problem is, the content audit is an opportunity to think critically about why your support forum is underperforming.
 This will prepare you for Step 3.